Connect to NemLog-in with SAML 2.0

 - Click create

-- Go to the top of the SAML 2.0 up-party
+- Go to the top of the SAML 2.0 authentication method

 - The SP-metadata file is used to configure the NemLog-in IT system.

-2 - Then go to the NemLog-in adminstration protal
+2) - Then go to the NemLog-in administration portal

-You need to create an NemLog-in IT-system or have someone else creating an NemLog-in IT-system and assign you access.
+First you need to create a NemLog-in IT-system or have someone else create a NemLog-in IT-system and assign you access.

 - Select the IT-system

-- Click upload metadata file and upload the SAML 2.0 up-party SP-metadata file
+- Click upload metadata file and upload the SAML 2.0 authentication method SP-metadata file

 - Go back to the IT-system